Skip to main content

 • Ability to move heavy items as needed

-The student awarded the Touchstone Internship will receive the following benefits
+The student awarded the Touchstone Internship will receive the following benefits:

 • Gain experience working within a studio/crafts school environment